parths10/subletApp/README.md

 ### Project description:

-**EasySubletUBC** is a sublet management web application that helps the sublessors and sublessess at the UBC Vancouver campus connect with each other and formalize a sublet contract. the application has two sides, sublessor and sublessee.
+**EasySubletUBC** is a sublet management web application that helps the sublessors and sublessess at the UBC Vancouver campus connect with each other and formalize a sublet contract.
+The application has two sides, sublessor and sublessee.
 This project only focuses on the sublessor's side of the story.
 EasySubletUBC allows the sublessors to create, delete and update a psoting on the website.
 They can also view their postings in user-friendly UI to confirm if they have added the correct information on their posting.

 Access EasySubletUBC here: https://subletapp.onrender.com